 The cruise industry is booming with new ship building.

 And, in the continuing game of new bells and whistles, not to mention experiential one upsmanship, the new Bliss doesn’t just have the massive water slides and theaters.
-It even has its own onboard brewery and its own open-air laser tag course.
+It even has The District Brewhouse (featuring a selection of 74 beers) and its own open-air laser tag course.